neptune-networks/peering/README.md

 # Neptune Networks Peering Config

-This is the pipeline to build [Neptune Networks](https://neptunenetworks.org)' BGP peering configuration.
-Neptune uses BIRD `2.0.7` on all of its core customer routers and border routers.
-We rely on this pipeline to take templates and YAML and turn them into a BIRD configuration.
+This used to be the pipeline to build [Neptune Networks](https://neptunenetworks.org)' BGP peering configuration.
+At the time when this was in use, Neptune used BIRD `2.0.7` for its core customer routers and border routers.
+We relied on this pipeline to take templates and YAML and turn them into a BIRD configuration.

 This BGP configuration has been built to be agnostic to Neptune Networks and should work for you as well.
 An example configuration file can be seen in [`config/router.fqdn.example.yml`](config/router.fqdn.example.yml).
 Simply create a similar file with the relevant options to your network and execute the generation steps at the bottom of this README.